 Life Insurance Lawyer Michigan

-Our highly-experienced attorneys are passionate about protecting the rights of citizens who have been wronged by these companies.
+Our highly-experienced life insurance lawyers live and work in Lansing, Michigan, and are passionate about protecting the rights of individuals who have been wronged by these companies.
 We consider that the insurance company has an obligation to you, a beneficiary, to pay the claim that was promised in the policy.
-Our top-rated attorneys will fight to uphold that obligation.
+Our top life insurance attorneys will fight to uphold that obligation.

 A denial of your policy may leave you with financial hardships for the rest of your life.
 A delayed policy will leave you left wanting at present and wondering if you will ever get the payment you were promised.
 Sometimes, taking legal action is the only thing you can do.
 We offer a free case evaluation to see how we can help you.
 When you work with one of our attorneys, you will work with a professional who has experience and who cares about the outcome of your case.
 We usually recover the full amount of the policy for our clients.

 When an insurance company engages in bad faith decision making, the only real recourse left to a policyholder is to pursue insurance bad faith litigation against the insurance company.
 Insurance bad faith occurs when an insurance company unreasonably fails to fully and fairly pay claims promptly.